Cities / Berlin / Berlin Metropolitan School

 - Owners Holger and Silke Friedrich went to court to keep a financial table out of public view; Zeit Online reported that the administrative court sent the document to the newsroom anyway, which produced a long-running scandal that surfaced repeatedly.
 Holger Friedrich's confirmed Stasi-informant past was already public.

-- Set against this, parent reviews on a schools-database site (uniformly positive from seven ratings) describe a strong global community, a wonderful teaching team, IB results and engaged staff, with one student wishing for more academic rigour in primary and one parent flagging cramped facilities and limited outdoor green space.
+- Set against this, other parents (uniformly positive across seven ratings) describe a strong global community, a wonderful teaching team, IB results and engaged staff, with one student wishing for more academic rigour in primary and one parent flagging cramped facilities and limited outdoor green space.

 Silke Friedrich